wp-plugins/remote-my-project-playlist-plugin-for-wordpress/readme.txt

 == Changelog ==

-=0.4.1=
+= 0.5 =
+* FEATURE Added image galleries.
+Can be a playlist-like layout, or an inline viewer

+= 0.4.1 =
-BUG Fixed a rendering error in IE
+* BUG Fixed a rendering error in IE

-=0.4=
+= 0.4 =
-FEATURE Inline player mode.
-Allows you to show your video feed inline, no popup, and still use playlists FEATURE If you have a playlist of all images you will get just an image gallery.
+* FEATURE Inline player mode.
+Allows you to show your video feed inline, no popup, and still use playlists
+* FEATURE If you have a playlist of all images you will get just an image gallery.
 In this mode autoplay, width, and height are ignored
-ENHANCEMENT If your video has no description the popup player shrinks to fit the content
+* ENHANCEMENT If your video has no description the popup player shrinks to fit the content

-=0.3=
+= 0.3 =
-FEATURE Options pages added
+* FEATURE Options pages added
-FEATURE You can upload a licensed version of JWPlayer or automatically grab the latest version from the options page FEATURE Users can now change the style of the playlist and player pop up box
+* FEATURE You can upload a licensed version of JWPlayer or automatically grab the latest version from the options page

-=0.2=
+* FEATURE Users can now change the style of the playlist and player pop up box

+= 0.2 =
 * Complete rewrite
 * More modular code to allow for easier updating
 * Playlists now show images for other files in the list, and allow you to directly jump to them
 * Playlist changes mean that playlists will now work in iOS

-=0.1=
+= 0.1 =
 * Initial release